 Just to the north of the Sallagh Braes in the Glens of Antrim is the town and parish of Cairncastle.
 The lands above Cairncastle are beautifully rugged, and were used for a number of scenes in the show.

-It’s worth being aware that many of these locations are on private land and therefore inaccessible to the public, however; I am including them for completeness.
+It’s worth being aware that many of these locations are on private land and therefore inaccessible to the public, although we are including them for completeness.

-Probably the most famous scene to be filmed in the wilderness here is scene from the first episode of season one, where Ned Stark beheads the deserter Will in front of members of the Stark family.
+Probably the most famous scene to be filmed in the wilderness here is the scene from the first episode of Season 1, where Ned Stark beheads the deserter Will in front of members of the Stark family.

 The scenery here was also used in episode 3 of season 5, when Sansa Stark and Lord Baelish (also known as Littlefinger) are travelling together to Winterfell.
 It is at Moat Cailin that she learns their destination is Winterfell, where she is to be married to the rather unpleasant Ramsay Bolton.